Posted on March 29th, 2009

 - Tucson is one of the Astronomy capitols of the world

-- A top resort, golf, and spa/wellness destination
+- A top resort, golfing, and spa/wellness destination

-- Quickly becoming a key retirement destination and Tucson is a very popular place for second homes.
+- Quickly becoming a nationally key retirement destination and Tucson is a very popular place for second homes for our winter residents.

 Annual Events For a full list of this month’s events, check the Tucson Visitor and Convention Bureau